DISCOVER THE NEWS

 Three stages theory

-The record life cycle is a fundamental principle of modern archival science.
+The three-stages theory is a fundamental principle of modern archival science.
 Archivists sort, file and process records to ensure their preservation and safe keeping.
 To do this, they classify each record into one of three stages, depending on its lifespan.
-The three stages of records management Electronic files or physical documents that are … Continued
+The three stages of records management Electronic files or physical documents that are newly … Continued

 Read More >>